ahnguyen17/CompassAI/memory-bank/systemPatterns.md

 3. MongoDB is likely used for data storage, given the presence of Mongoose models in the backend.
 4. `multer` is used for handling `multipart/form-data` for file uploads in the backend.
 5. Static file serving (`express.static`) is used in the backend (`server.js`) to make uploaded files publicly accessible via `/uploads/<filename>`.
-6. AI Vision Input: Implemented support for sending images (via base64 encoding) to vision-capable models (OpenAI, Anthropic, Gemini) by adapting API request structures based on the provider.
+6. AI Vision Input: Implemented support for sending images (via base64 encoding) to vision-capable models (OpenAI GPT-4o/Turbo/4.1 series, Anthropic Claude 3 series, Gemini 1.5 series) by adapting API request structures based on the provider.

 ## Design Patterns
 1. MVC (Model-View-Controller) pattern in the backend.
 2. Component-based architecture in the frontend.
 3. Provider-specific formatting logic within the `chatMessages` controller to handle multimodal API differences.
+4. Configuration-driven feature enablement (`supportsVision` flag in `providers.js`).

 ## Data Models (Mongoose)
 - `User`: Stores user authentication and profile data.